Kolcha/simple-fft/README.md

 Simple FFT library
 ==================

-Just another small and simple FFT implementation, provides both FFT of complex and real input data.
+Yet another small and simple FFT implementation, provides both FFT of complex and real input data.
 It was written with focus on embedded application (for audio processing), but certainly can be used in any other cases.

 Key features (attractive for embedded):